Dan Rodricks

+A collection of Rodricks' columns, "Mencken Doesn't Live Here Anymore," was published in 1989.
+His second book, "Father's Day Creek: Fly Fishing, Fatherhood and The Last Best Place on Earth," was published by Apprentice House in 2019.

-Rodricks retired from The Baltimore Sun in January 2025.
+Rodricks resigned from The Baltimore Sun in January 2025.
 In an interview with WYPR radio host Tom Hall, Rodricks said that he wasn't ready to retire from The Sun, but was driven to leave the paper because of changes made under its new owners, David D. Smith and conservative columnist Armstrong Williams.
-Later that month, it was announced that Rodricks would become a reporter for the Baltimore Brew and a columnist for the Baltimore Fishbowl.
+Later that month, it was announced that Rodricks would become a writer for the Baltimore Brew and a columnist for the Baltimore Fishbowl.
+He also established himself as a timely and insightful national columnist on Substack.